TASTING BASICS, EXPLORATION, DEVELOPMENT, and GAMES

 After a balanced meal i can still feel the taste of that meal for several hours all over my body.
 If science argues that this is a memory or an illusion – then i'd argue that animals would also have such memories and illusions.

-It takes around 3 hours for the effects of a balanced meal to disappear.
+It takes between 2 and 12 hours for the effects of a balanced meal to disappear.

 Tasting Ourselves